crt0o/sskj2json/README.md

 # Notes

-The scraper currently only extracts the word name and the header.
-I will possibly add support for the explanations too.
+The scraper currently only extracts the word name and header.
+I will possibly add support for explanations later.